 If you are lucky enough, you will never have to depend on an emergency radio for survival.
 However, as a prepper, it is better to be safe than sorry.

-The best emergency radio for preppers are the ones that give you multiple power source options and reliable radio frequencies no matter the situation.
-Mainly for you to stay updated with alerts and warnings, to keep you and your loved ones safe.
+The best emergency radio for preppers is the ones that give you multiple power source options and reliable radio frequencies no matter the situation.
+It's mainly to help you stay updated with alerts and warnings, to keep you and your loved ones safe.

 Preppers also want to include as many qualities as possible, which makes it an essential pick to keep as a part of your survival bug-out bag for emergencies.
 Communication is one of the top priorities during an emergency event or a fight for survival.

-If you are considering which is the best survival radios to utilize for your emergency kit; here are some of our top-rated reviews based on durability, efficiency, price, and overall usefulness in a dire situation.
+If you're considering the best survival radios to utilize for your emergency kit; here are some of our top-rated reviews based on durability, efficiency, price, and overall usefulness in a dire situation.